lukedeo/AGILEPack/USAGE.md

 Using the AGILEPack API
 ===========

 The API for AGILEPack was designed to be as versatile as possible, while still allowing a power user to tweak the package to their own desires.
 This tutorial will show a very simple example using a fake CSV dataset.
-We'll use a dataset (`D.csv`) that looks like:
+We'll use a dataset ([`D.csv`](https://github.com/lukedeo/AGILEPack/blob/master/generic/D.csv)) that looks like this.

 ```
 "X", "X2", "Y"